Raymond Zussman: Biography

 Zussman was born July 23, 1917, in Hamtramck, Michigan to Nathan Zussman and Rebecca Leah.
 Raymound Zussman had seven siblings and his father ran a shoe store.
 Zussman as boy sang in his synagogue’s choir.
 He attended Central High School in Detroit.
 A boy of small stature, Zussman joined the high school football team despite his coach's skepticism.
 After graduating from high school, Zussman joined Teamsters Local 337 in Detroit, eventually rising to the position of shop steward at his place of employment.
 Zussman spent one year of college at Wayne State University and also took night classes in metallurgy.

 In September 1941, Zussman joined the US Army.
 Prior to becoming a tank commander, Zussman was an instructor in street fighting at Fort Knox in Kentucky.
 In June 1943, he participated in the allied invasion of North Africa and after that the invasion of Italy.
 After being wounded at the battle of Monte Cassino in Italy, the Army offered Zussman a Headquarters position.
 Zussman declined, stating he wanted another front line position; he was then assigned to a tank unit in France.

 By September 12, 1944, Zussman was serving as a second lieutenant, commanding tanks of the 756th Tank Battalion.
-On that day, during a battle in the city of Noroy-le-Bourg, France, Zussman repeatedly went forward alone to scout enemy positions and exposed himself to enemy fire while directing his tank's action.
+On that day, during a battle in the city of Noroy-le-Bourg, France, Zussman repeatedly went forward alone to scout enemy positions and exposed himself to enemy fire while directing his tank's action, under Zussman's leadership 18 German soldiers were killed and another 92 were captured.

 On September 21, 1944, nine days after the battle at Noroy-le-Bourg, Zussman was killed by a German mortar bomb blast.

 On May 24, 1945, at a graduation ceremony at the United States Army Armor School (then located at Fort Knox) Zussman was posthumously awarded the Medal of Honor for his actions at Noroy-le-Bourg.
 Zussman's father gave a thank you address to the graduating class.